 Bentonne Snay has worked for Democratic/progressive causes/candidates since joining the 1972 NOW Miami-Dade board of directors.
 Recent activities before joining the CG Dems Board in 2017 include Women for Obama (2008/2012 elections) and Hillary Clinton (2016).
 After joining Coral Gables Dems, she became board secretary in 2018 and president in 2019.President/CEO of The Snay Group, Inc., Bentonne has served nonprofit organizations for 35+ years and has BA and MPA degrees from FIU.
 She excels at award-winning grant proposal development, is an experienced executive grants coach and has broad-based executive and fundraising experience as founding executive director of Communities in Schools of Miami and the Burger King/McLamore Foundation.
 Bentonne became a Grant Professional Certified (GPC) in 2011 and has written more than 500 proposals yielding nearly $41.5 million in grant awards for 50+ nonprofits.
 Bentonne is past president and current member of the Association of Fundraising Professionals Miami and Grant Professionals Association South Florida.
-Bentonne is married to Riviera Schools Headmaster Patrick W. Snay, has one daughter graduating from Emory Law School and lives with her husband, two dogs and five cats.
+Bentonne is married to Riviera Schools Headmaster Patrick W. Snay, has one daughter serving as an Assistant District Attorney in the Bronx, NY Special Victims Unit and lives with her husband, two dogs and five cats.

 Vice President: Jane Moscowitz